koodilehto/kryptoradio/README.md

 requesting transaction and block contents, serializing traffic, and logging all network messages to a log directory.

+See our [project page](http://bitcoinradio.koodilehto.fi/) for a longer description.

 Email me for more information: <joel.lehtonen+broadcast@iki.fi>

 ## Compiling